deinleinT/V2IV2Nsim/README.md

 # 5G-Sim-V2I/N
 Open Source 5G V2I / V2N Simulation OMNeT++-framework.
-We have tested the framework with Linux Mint 18.3, 19.3, Ubuntu 18.04 and 20.04.
+We tested the framework with Linux Mint 18.3, 19.3, Ubuntu 18.04 and 20.04.
 We could also successfully test the framework on Windows 10.
 For our tests we used OMNeT++ version 5.6.2.

 ### Prerequisites